sei-protocol/sei-chain/sei-cosmos/x/gov/spec/01_concepts.md

 module's proposal handler when a proposal passes.
 This custom handler may perform arbitrary state changes.

+### Expedited Proposals

+A proposal can be expedited, making the proposal use shorter voting duration and a higher tally quorum and tally threshold by default.

+If an expedited proposal fails to meet the threshold within the scope of shorter voting duration, the expedited proposal is then converted to a regular proposal and resume voting under regular voting conditions.

 ## Deposit

 To prevent spam, proposals must be submitted with a deposit in the coins defined in the `MinDeposit` param.
 The voting period will not start until the proposal's deposit equals `MinDeposit`.